tanyaradzwa20/MarkDown2/index.md

 ***
 ### In this Chapter we willg create a simple website using markdown syntax

-1. **Open your visual studio and create a file index.md Inside your file create a Heading tag with text  hello world.
+**1. Open your visual studio and create a file index.md Inside your file create a Heading tag with text  hello world.
 The code to create a heading tag is below.**

 `#Hello world, my name is Tanya`